"Good design is good business"

 The famous phrase said by Thomas J. Watson Jr (then president of IBM) sums up well how important the work of the graphic designer is for a company.

-Basic principles of graphic design: basic concepts you need for good designs
+Basic principles of graphic design: concepts you need for good designs

 Good designs start with a clear understanding of the basics.
 The principles of design are just a guide for bringing together elements to create powerful communications via graphic design.
 What are the principles of graphic design?
 Let's start with the definition of graphic design.